SpaceTeam/llserver_ecui_houbolt/README.md

 when the checkbox gets pressed, the fuel main valve opens completely.
 Otherwise the valve closes completely.
-When multiple actions per state exist, the program processes them step by step, as defined in the json array. **So be reminded that different ordering can cause different behaviours for more complex event mappings.**
+When multiple actions per state exist, the program processes them step by step, as defined in the json array. **So be reminded that a different order can cause different behaviours for more complex event mappings.**

 >NOTE: the fuel_main_valve gui button and hardware channel have no relation at the beginning.
 Only an entry in the EventMapping links them together.